davestanley/stochGENESIS/README.md

     $ cd exampleScripts_Syn
     $ stochgenesis main_m.g

+Note: To run properly, this code also requires a noise file called ../matlab/psdnoise_n1_fc1.txt.
+This file is large, but can upload it upon request.
+Without this file, it still should be possible to run the script and view the resulting element tree containin Markov synapses.

 ### 3. Example Code
 To see example code for implementing stochastic voltage gated ion channels, see exampleScripts_Ca/markov_chan.g